PySimpleGUI/PySimpleGUI/docs/cookbook.md

 -----

-# Colors Other Than Gray...
+# Window "Beautification" - Colors Other Than Gray...
 Use them!

 One complaint about tkinter that is often heard is how "ugly" it looks.
 You can do something about that in 1 line of PySimpleGUI code.
 A call to `change_look_and_feel` will set the colors to be used when creating windows.
 It sets text color, background colork, input field colors, button color, etc.

 Even windows that are created for you, such as popups, will use the color settings.

+This one line of code helps, but it's not the only thing that is going to make your window attractive.
+"Beautiful windows" don't just happen.

 In this example, "GreenTan" was chosen.
 This causes all elements created in the future to use a specific set of colors for the background, text colors, button color, etc.